-If you’re on a tight budget, you might find my tips for keeping cool in bed useful too.
-Many of those ideas are free to try, and just involve tinkering with your home or lifestyle.
+If you’re on a tight budget, you might also find my tips for keeping cool in bed useful.
+Many of those ideas are free to implement and can be put into action straight away.

-If the idea of cooling your bed in the previous section sends shivers down your spine, maybe some extra warmth in bed is what you need.
+If the idea of cooling your bed in the previous section makes you feel all shivery, maybe some extra warmth in bed is what you need instead.

 Personally, I prefer heated mattress pads to electric blankets as they stay on the bed better and it can feel cozier to have the heat generated underneath your body.